By Erik Marcus

 Are Vegan Foods Gluten-Free?

-You should have no problem eating gluten-free as a vegan.
+Regardless, finding gluten-free vegan foods is easy.
 While many vegan foods contain gluten, many more are gluten-free.

 Gluten is a protein found in many grains.
 It’s especially abundant in wheat.
-If you’ve ever baked bread from scratch, you’ve undoubtedly noticed that the dough becomes stretchier during kneading.
+If you’ve ever baked bread from scratch, you’ve undoubtedly noticed that kneading makes the dough more elastic.
 That’s because the purpose of kneading is to stretch out the dough’s gluten proteins.
 The fact that bread is chewy rather than crumbly has everything to do with its gluten content.

-As with breads and breakfast cereals, many vegan meats also contain gluten.
+As with most breads and breakfast cereals, vegan meats also frequently contain gluten.
 Any vegan meat listing seitan in its ingredients is gluten-based.
 Seitan is in fact pure gluten (plus some water, salt, and spices), and it’s gluten that gives seitan-based meats their meaty chewiness.

 Gluten and Celiac Disease

 Unfortunately gluten plays havoc with some peoples’ digestive systems.
 This is especially true of people diagnosed with celiac disease, who should treat gluten as if it’s poison and avoid even the tiniest amounts.
 Among celiacs, gluten produces an allergic response that inflames the intestines and bowels.
-With repeated exposure to gluten, the lining of these organs breaks down, causing serious and potentially life-threatening consequences.
+Repeated exposure to gluten damages the lining of these organs, causing serious and potentially life-threatening consequences.

 Like Crohn’s disease and rheumatoid arthritis, celiac disease is an autoimmune disorder—meaning that the body is attacked by its own immune system.
 But if you’re going to suffer the misfortune of contracting an autoimmune disorder, celiac disease is clearly the best one to have.
 That’s because celiacs can avoid any problems by simply ridding their diets of all traces of gluten.
 And while that restriction is certainly a drag, countless people with more serious ailments would be delighted to trade places with someone suffering from celiac disease.